Password Cracking: The Effect of Hash Function Bias on the Average Guesswork: Introduction

 \section{Introduction}

-A password is a means of protecting information by allowing access only to an authorized user who knows it.
-A system that provides services to multiple users, usually stores their passwords on a server; the system accesses the passwords stored on the server in order to validate a password that is provided by a user.
-Protecting passwords that are stored on a server is extremely important since servers are likely to be attacked by hackers; once a server is successfully attacked, all user accounts are compromised when the passwords are not properly protected, \cite{MarechalAdvancesinPasswordCracking} ,\cite{BurrNISTElectronicAuthenticationGuideline} (e.g., if the passwords are stored in plain-text, then once the server is hacked the attacker gets a hold of all passwords that are stored on it, and therefore can break into any account).
+A password is a means to authenticate users by allowing access only to an authorized user who knows it.
+Modern systems do not store the password of a valid user in plain text but rather hash it (a many to one mapping) and store its hashed value, which is paired with a user name.
+This in turn protects the passwords of valid users when the system is compromised \cite{MarechalAdvancesinPasswordCracking},\cite{BurrNISTElectronicAuthenticationGuideline}.
+In order to gain access to a system a user provides the system with his user name and his password; the system then calculates its hash value and compares it to the one it has on file.

-The most prevalent method of protecting passwords on a server is using one-way hash functions which can be computed easily but can not be inverted easily \cite{ManberSimpleSchemeHardertoCracl}, \cite{PasswordCrackingUsingProbContFreeGrammars}, \cite{KelleyGuessAgainAndAgainAndAgain}, \cite{MarechalAdvancesinPasswordCracking}, \cite{BurrNISTElectronicAuthenticationGuideline}.
-Essentially, cryptographic hash functions are the ``workhorses of modern cryptography'' \cite{SchneierMd5Sha1Crypto} and enable, among other uses, to securely protect passwords against offline attacks.
-Hashing has many applications in various fields such as compression \cite{CoverBook}, search problems \cite{CormenIntroductionToAlgorithms}, as well as cryptography \cite{BakhtiariCryptoHashFuncSurvey}.
-When it comes to message authentication codes (MAC) \cite{CanettiHMAC1996} it is meaningful to consider keyed hash functions.
-Keyed hash functions can be viewed as a set of hash functions, where the actual function which is used is determined by the value assigned to the key which is a secret \cite{Wegman_CarterNewHashFunc1981}.
-A practical keyed hash functions that enable to securely use off-the-shelf computationally secured hash functions, is a keyed-hash message authentication code (HMAC) \cite{CanettiHMAC1996}.
+The most prevalent method of protecting passwords is using cryptographic hash functions whose output can be computed easily but cannot be inverted easily \cite{ManberSimpleSchemeHardertoCracl}, \cite{PasswordCrackingUsingProbContFreeGrammars}, \cite{KelleyGuessAgainAndAgainAndAgain}, \cite{MarechalAdvancesinPasswordCracking}, \cite{BurrNISTElectronicAuthenticationGuideline}.
+Essentially, cryptographic hash functions are the ``workhorses of modern cryptography'' \cite{SchneierMd5Sha1Crypto} and, among other things, enable systems to protect passwords against attackers that break into their servers.
+In some cases such as message authentication codes (MAC) \cite{CanettiHMAC1996} it is meaningful to consider keyed hash functions.
+Keyed hash functions can be viewed as a set of hash functions, where the actual function which is used is determined by the value assigned to the key, which is a secret \cite{Wegman_CarterNewHashFunc1981}.
+A practical keyed hash function that enables the use of off-the-shelf computationally secure hash functions, is a keyed-hash message authentication code (HMAC) \cite{CanettiHMAC1996}.

-The two main scenarios of passwords cracking are online guessing attack and offline attack \cite{BurrNISTElectronicAuthenticationGuideline}.
-In online guessing attack an attacker tries to login under a certain user name by guessing passwords one by one until he finds a password that is hashed to the same value as the original password.
-Offline attack occurs when an attacker gets a hold of the hashed passwords stored on the server; for any hash value that is stored on the server, the attacker searches for a password that is hashed to it.